Skip to content

 Expert Analysis

-Westinghouse and WEN occupy different positions in the portable generator market, and the scoring data makes the gap between them fairly clear.
-Westinghouse earns a higher average overall score of 7.0 compared to WEN's 5.5, and it leads in every individual scoring category, including value (6.9 vs 5.8), quality (5.5 vs 5.2), practical performance (6.1 vs 5.4), and features (6.5 vs 4.8).
-Perhaps the most telling difference is reliability: Westinghouse holds a Tier A rating with a score of 95 out of 100, while WEN sits in Tier C at 60 out of 100.
+Westinghouse and WEN occupy different positions in the portable generator market, with Westinghouse earning a clear edge across nearly every scoring category.
+Westinghouse achieves an average overall score of 7.0 compared to WEN's 5.4, and this gap holds across value (7.0 vs 5.7), quality (5.5 vs 5.2), practical performance (6.1 vs 5.4), and features (6.5 vs 4.8).
+Perhaps the most telling difference is reliability, where Westinghouse earns a Tier A rating with a 95 out of 100 score, while WEN sits in Tier C at 60 out of 100.

 Key Differences